Kumba (roller coaster): History

-Kumba was officially announced in November 1992 as a record-breaking Bolliger & Mabillard roller coaster set to become the park's signature attraction.
+Vertical construction of Kumba's lift hill was observed by The Tampa Tribune in January 1993.
+Continued construction of the roller coaster's track was observed in February 1993, with The Tampa Tribune noting its near completion in early March and testing beginning in the same time period.
 The ride officially opened to the public on April 21, 1993.
-When Kumba opened, it featured the world's tallest vertical loop, and was also the tallest, fastest and longest roller coaster in Florida.
-In 1995, Kumba conceded the title of ride with the world's tallest vertical loop to Dragon Khan at PortAventura Park which features a 118 ft vertical loop.
+When Kumba opened, it featured the world's tallest vertical loop, and was also the tallest, fastest, and longest roller coaster in Florida.

+In 1995, Kumba conceded the title of ride with the world's tallest vertical loop to Dragon Khan at PortAventura Park, which features a 118 ft vertical loop.
 In 1996, it conceded Florida's titles of tallest and longest roller coaster to Montu, a B&M inverted coaster in the Egypt section of the park.
 In 1999, it conceded the fastest title to Islands of Adventure's The Incredible Hulk Coaster, yet another B&M sitdown coaster.
+Busch Gardens Tampa Bay announced in July 2026 that Kumba would permanently close on August 2, 2026.